jmguerreroh/rslidar_sdk/README.md

 To get point cloud through ROS/ROS2,  please just use this SDK.

-To integrate the Lidar driver into your own projects, please use the rs_driver.
+To integrate the Lidar driver into your projects, please use the rs_driver.

 ### 1.1 LiDAR Supported